Proclaiming good news in a divided culture

 by Joshua Bower | Presbyterians Today

-Our culture is in the grip of a “fake news” epidemic.
+Our culture is in the midst of a “fake news” epidemic.
 Christians are falling prey to it, and, if we’re not careful, the church’s witness could be deeply harmed.

 Before I go any further, I need to say that there are at least two types of fake news.
 First, there’s actual fake news.
-This is misinformation deliberately circulated for the purpose of misleading others.
+This is misinformation circulated to mislead others.
 This is a real problem with devastating consequences.
 Most people became aware of fake news because it was all over the place during the 2016 U.S. presidential election.
-Many Christians spread this type of fake news, and that’s no good.
+Some Christians spread this type of fake news, and that’s no good.
 But it’s not the kind I’m concerned with here.

 My guess is that most of us probably don’t think we do this very same thing.
 And it’s true that we don’t do it so overtly and purposefully.
 But we absolutely do it.
 Whether Democrat or Republican, conservative or liberal, evangelical or progressive, almost everyone has their own preferred news outlets that they emphasize over others.

 We get our news from the sources we trust, which are usually the ones that line up most closely with our own views.
 The more we consume those news sources, the more they reinforce those views and make us comfortable in our beliefs.
 So we trust them more and trust their competitors less.
 These news sources know this, so they present the news in a way they know their core audience will agree with.